Pegu Range

 The Pegu Range (ပဲခူးရိုးမ; Pegu Yoma or Bago Yoma) is a range of low mountains or hills and uplands between the Irrawaddy and the Sittaung River in central Burma (Myanmar).
 The range runs from Mount Popa in the north to Singuttara Hill (Theingottara Hill) in the south.
 Both the Pegu River and the Sittaung River originate in the Pegu Range.

 High points

-Among the notable peaks or hilltops are 1518 m high Mount Popa, a stratovolcano, Sinnamaung Taung 2,693 feet (820 m), Shwenape Taung 2,631feet (802 m), TALAN Taung 2,050 feet (625 m), Binhontaung 2003 ft, Kodittaung 1885 ft, Phoe-Oo Taung and Singguttara Hill (Theingottara Hill).
+Among the notable peaks or hilltops are 1518 m high Mount Popa, a stratovolcano, Sinnamaung Taung 2,693 feet (820 m), Shwenape Taung 2,631 feet (802 m), TALAN Taung 2,050 feet (625 m), Binhontaung 2003 ft, Kodittaung 1885 ft, Phoe-Oo Taung and Singguttara Hill (Theingottara Hill).

 Geology

 The Pegu Range consists of folded and faulted Paleogene marine sediments combined with more recent volcanics.

 History

 The Shwedagon Pagoda was built sometime before 1000 A.D. on Singuttara Hill.

 The Pegu Range was the original site of the 1930–1931 Saya San uprising against the British.
 Saya San raised the flag of independence on Alantaung Hill near Tharrawaddy.

 Later the Pegu Range became a center for the Communist Party of Burma.